 Redirect your mail

-Return any borrowed library books, DVDs or items borrowed from neighbours.
+Return any library books, DVDs or items borrowed from neighbours.
 Start using perishable food from the freezer.

 Finalise home and contents insurance to cover your new home from day one.